Preparing for Your 2- and 6-week Postpartum Visits – Willow Pump Skip to main content

 You might be wondering about your uterus—or maybe your body's shape in general.
 Don't worry if you still feel about six months pregnant.
 According to Dr. Lincoln, it usually takes about six weeks after childbirth for your uterus to return to its normal size (about the size of an apple).

-After your doctor or midwife finishes the physical exam, it’s a good time to ask questions about any symptoms you’ve been experiencing, such as bleeding, blood clots, constipation, hemorrhoids, or urinary incontinence.
 Most of these symptoms are par for the course, when it comes to recovery, but it still may be comforting to hear that from your doctor.

 "Pregnancies that are conceived in this short interval are at slightly higher risks for complications like preterm birth and, if you've birthed by cesarean, for uterine rupture as the scar has not had time to fully heal," says Dr. Lincoln.

-Dr. Lincoln tells her patients “estrogen should be avoided in breastfeeding until milk is well established, and even then can potentially interfere.”3Never fear, though.
+Dr. Lincoln tells her patients "estrogen should be avoided in breastfeeding until milk is well established, and even then can potentially interfere."
+Never fear, though.
 Plenty of birth control methods are safe after pregnancy.
-These include:

-- a patch (Xulane or OrthoEvra)
+• Patch (Xulane or OrthoEvra)

-- a ring (NuvaRing or Annovera)
+• Ring (NuvaRing or Annovera)

 If you're breastfeeding, your provider can discuss methods that won't interfere with your milk supply.

-A big portion of your postpartum visit should be dedicated to discussing how you’re feeling, mentally and emotionally.
-Having a baby is a giant life transition, and it’s going to be at least a little bumpy.
-It’s incredibly normal to experience what’s called the baby blues, or feelings of sadness that accompany the postpartum period.
-In fact, 70 percent to 80 percent of moms experience this very thing4.
+A big portion of your postpartum visit should be dedicated to discussing how you're feeling, mentally and emotionally.
+Having a baby is a giant life transition, and it's going to be at least a little bumpy.
+It's incredibly normal to experience what's called the baby blues, or feelings of sadness that accompany the postpartum period.
+In fact, 70 percent to 80 percent of moms experience this very thing.

-Baby blues might feel like mood swings: One moment you’re elated that you’re finally holding your sweet baby, while the next you may feel tearful for seemingly no reason.
-Don’t worry—this fluctuating state of emotions often subsides after a few weeks, but mention it to your doctor if it doesn’t, or if it gets worse.
-It’s possible that your baby blues might fall into the category of a perinatal mood and anxiety disorder (PMAD), often collectively referred to as postpartum depression or anxiety.
-PMADs are more serious than baby blues, persist beyond the first few postpartum weeks, and typically require medical treatment.
+Baby blues might feel like mood swings: One moment you're elated that you're finally holding your sweet baby, while the next you may feel tearful for seemingly no reason.
+Don't worry—this fluctuating state of emotions often subsides after a few weeks, but mention it to your doctor if it doesn't, or if it gets worse.

 How are you feeling?
 Learn more about whether your emotional state is normal, or if something more serious may be going on.